kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-kct/kip37.md

 ```javascript
 caver.kct.kip37.deploy(tokenInfo, deployer)
 ```
-Deploys the KIP-37 token contract to the Klaytn blockchain.
+Deploys the KIP-37 token contract to the Kaia blockchain.
 A contract deployed using caver.kct.kip37.deploy is a multi token that follows the KIP-37 standard.

 After successful deployment, the promise will be resolved with a new KIP37 instance.